mist64/cbmbus_doc/2 Bus Arbitration.md

 But devices can also talk directly to each other, without the controller's involvement.
 This way, data only travels over the bus once.

-This command byte stream will instruct devices 4 and 5 to listen and device 8, channel 2 to talk.
-After the transmission of the command, device 8 will send whatever data it can provide from channel 2 to devices 4 and 5.
+This command byte stream will instruct devices 4 and 5 (two printers) to listen and device 8, channel 2 (a disk drive) to talk.
+After the transmission of the command, device 8 will automonously send whatever data it can provide from channel 2 to devices 4 and 5.

 | command | description |
 |---------|-------------|